youtype/boto3_stubs_docs/mypy_boto3_iam/client.md

 ### list_account_aliases

-Lists the account alias associated with the AWS account (Note: you can have only one).
+Lists the account alias associated with the account (Note: you can have only one).

 Type annotations for `boto3.client("iam").list_account_aliases` method.